Stay informed Subscribe to our Blog

 Creating the clone took more than 10 minutes.
 The average IO latency on the clone was over 600 times higher than the parent volume.
 I think it is fair so say that, in this case, you are better off copying the data.

-Simply provision Cloud Volumes ONTAP, create a volume and mount it via NFS to your Linux VM, or create an LUN and connect it via iSCSI to your Windows/Linux host.
+Simply provision Cloud Volumes ONTAP, create a volume and mount it via NFS to your Linux VM, or create a LUN and connect it via iSCSI to your Windows/Linux host.
 Then, put your applications data on it.
-OTC will allow you to create instant snapshots and clones.
+Cloud Volumes ONTAP will allow you to create instant clones using FlexClone®.
 Mount the clone and voila, it simply works!
 And the speed is the same as with the parent volume.

-The cool part is that neither a snapshot nor the clone uses up any capacity (apart from some metadata), until you start modifying the parent or the clone and the data diverges.
+The cool part is that neither Cloud Volumes ONTAP snapshots nor clones use up any capacity (apart from some metadata), until you start modifying the parent or the clone and the data diverges.
 Even then it will only store changed blocks (4k), again without any performance penalty.
 There is no better way to clone Amazon EBS volumes.

-You not only get instant, performance-neutral clones, but you also save money by not paying for extra S3 capacity for the snapshot or for an additional, full-size AWS EBS volume for the clone.
+You not only get instant, performance-neutral clones, but you also save money by not paying for extra Amazon S3 capacity for the snapshot or for an additional, full-size AWS EBS volume for the clone.
 And the good thing: The more snapshots and clones you create, the bigger the money saving will be.
-NetApp FlexClones will save you time and money.
-It’s proven.
-Scaling data management to change the world with data.
+NetApp FlexClones volumes will save you time and money- It’s proven.
+We're scaling data management to change the world with data.